snikket-im/snikket-android/README.md

 To use openpgp you have to install the opensource app OpenKeychain (www.openkeychain.org) and then long press on the account in manage accounts and choose renew PGP announcement from the contextual menu.
 ####How does the encryption for conferences work?
 For conferences the only supported encryption method is OpenPGP.
-(OTR does not work with multiple participents.)
+(OTR does not work with multiple participants.)
 Every participant has to announce their OpenPGP key.
 (See answer above).
 If you would like to send encrypted messages to a conference you have to make sure that you have every participant's public key in your OpenKeychain.
 Right now there is no check in Conversations to ensure